cmtzco/lr/README.md

 ###Linux

-*NOTE: sudo is required as it installs the script in the /bin folder* `git clone https://github.com/cmtzco/lr`
+*NOTE: sudo is required as it installs the script in the /bin folder*

+`git clone https://github.com/cmtzco/lr`

 `sudo python lr/install.py`

 Follow the installation questions and Voila! its installed

 ###Cygwin

-*NOTE: sudo is required as it installs the script in the /bin folder* `git clone https://github.com/cmtzco/lr`
+`git clone https://github.com/cmtzco/lr`

 `python lr/install.py`

 Follow the installation questions and Voila! its installed